-It is the student's responsibility to:
+It is the teacher's responsibility to:

-- 1. Complete Group Illness/Misadventure Application including Head Teacher comments. - 2.
-Report to the Head Teacher of the faculty concerned. - 3.
-Submit application form to Deputy Principal, of the relevant year, within two days
+- Complete group performance illness/misadventure application including head teacher comments. - Report to the head teacher of the faculty concerned student comment and signatures. - Submit application form to stage deputy principal within two days.

-NOTE: If a student is responsible for this group Illness/Misadventure application, they must complete an individual illness/misadventure application outlining the nature of their application.
-Please note that this application will be considered separately to the Group's application.
+Note: if a student is responsible for this group performance illness/misadventure application, they must be advised to complete an individual illness/misadventure application outlining the nature of their application.
+This application needs to be submitted to the stage deputy principal and will be considered separately to the group's application.